bonzobavaria/euterpea-sketches/README.md

 Now open `ghci` and `import Euterpea`.
 Try `play $ note qn (pitch 64)`.

+## File Heirarchy

+**Chords** and **scales** are just descriptions of numerical patterns and shouldn't need to import other files or Euterpea.
+Utils can make use of that info and also import Euterpea.

+## Composition Types

+Patterns are organized in layers to make it simple to move from primitive numerical patters to complete compositions as follows:

++ **Patterns**: Simple numerical patterns describing numerical relationships in a pre-musical form
++ **Sequences**: Patterns applied to a scale, but without rhythm
++ **Melodies**: Sequences with rhythm
++ **Clips**: Melodies that specify an instrument
++ **Scenes**: Arrangements of clips
++ **Compositions**: Arrangements of scenes

+This workflow resembles working with something like Ableton Live, but has a shortcoming in that it encouraged block and loop-based composition and discourages melodic independence and unclearly separated musical sections.

+## Types in Euterpea

 ## Pitch vs absPitch

 An AbsPitch is a midi note, like `64`.